ovs48/pico_tnc/README.md

 cmake ..

 #WINDOWS USERS USE (See the guide above for more)
+#For Example, if you used the given guide you can use
+#cmake -G "MinGW Makefiles" ..
 cmake -G "<Path To MinGW Files>" ..

 make -j4